ldiazcharris/examples_ITS_v2/Example_2/Readme.md

 Name: SimpleExample.railAID

-This example was mentioned in the manuscript titled: "Automatic Railway Signalling Generation for Railways Systems Described on Railway Markup Language (railML)".
+This example is mentioned in the manuscript titled: "Automatic Railway Signalling Generation for Railways Systems Described on Railway Markup Language (railML)".
 Henceforth, when we refer to the manuscript, we will do it as [1].

 ## Analysis principles